thelatemail/brisweathergraphs/README.md

 # Brisbane weather graphs in R

-A basic rainfall and temperature graph for 2020, though easily adjustible to be for any year.
+A basic rainfall and temperature graph, dragging historical/current data from the Bureau of Meteorology ( http://www.bom.gov.au ) for 2020, though easily adjustable to be used for any available time period.

 Results